The penny drops

 A belated realization of something after a period of confusion or ignorance.

 The Oxford English Dictionary states that this phrase originated by way of allusion to the mechanism of penny-in-the-slot machines.
-The OED's earliest citation of a use of the phrase with the 'now I understand' meaning, is Nigel Balchin's novel A Way through Wood, 1951:
+The OED’s earliest citation of a use of the phrase with the ‘now I understand’ meaning, is from The Daily Mirror August 1939:

 The image of someone waiting for a penny-in-the-slot mechanism (which often jammed) to operate does sound plausible and, if that isn't the origin, it is difficult to imagine what is.